Skip to main content

 - Beyond position 10 (page 2 and beyond): usually less than 1–2%

-If your CTR is much lower than these ranges for your position, your page titles and meta descriptions might not be compelling enough to earn clicks.
+If your CTR is significantly lower than these ranges for your position, your page titles and meta descriptions might not be compelling enough to earn clicks.

 "Do I have to submit a sitemap?"